Gregor-Agnes/newsletter_subscribe/README.md

           unsubscribe: subscriptionHash
           uid: uid
 ```
-# Unsubscribe link in direkt mail
+## Unsubscribe link in direkt mail
 1. First add the field subscription_hash to the fields of direct mail in the extension configuration of direct mail:
 ![direct mail configuration](https://github.com/Gregor-Agnes/subscribe/raw/master/Resources/Public/Gfx/ExtManDirectMail1.png)
 2. Add the link in your mail template:\
 `<a href="http://www.domain.tld/page/unsubscribe/###USER_subscription_hash###/###USER_uid###">unsubscribe</a>`
 where this `unsubscribe/###USER_subscription_hash###/###USER_uid###"` is the important part.

+***

+# To do
+- translation
+- write a scheduler task to remove unconfirmed addresses (after some time)
+- creating ajax submit
+- maybe version for fe_users\
+(not planned yet because username and password are mandatory for fe_users - and should be)
+- writing information about technical background

+***

+# Technical background